-- 6. In addition to information requirements specified under 40 CFR 122.41(j)(3) (see Attachment A of this permit), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
+6. In addition to information requirements specified under 40 CFR 122.41(j)(3), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
 The records should identify and discuss QA/QC analyses performed concurrently during sample analyses and whether project and 40 CFR 136 requirements were met.

-The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation. - 7.
-All monitoring results shall be submitted in such a format as to allow direct comparison with the effluent limits, monitoring requirements, and conditions of this permit.
-Influent and effluent monitoring results are to be reported on EPA Form 3320-1, a pre-printed Discharge Monitoring Report form ("DMR") provided by the EPA Region 9 DMR Coordinator for NPDES.
-A DMR form must be submitted for the reporting period even if there was not any discharge.
-DMR forms shall be submitted by the 28th day of the month following the previous quarterly reporting period.
+The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation.

+- 7. All monitoring results shall be submitted in such a format as to allow direct comparison with the effluent limits, monitoring requirements, and conditions of this permit.
+Monitoring results are to be reported on EPA Form 3320-1, a pre-printed Discharge Monitoring Report form ("DMR") provided by the EPA Region 9 DMR Coordinator for NPDES. - 8.
+DMRs shall be submitted quarterly.
+Quarterly DMR forms shall be submitted by the 28th day of the month following the previous reporting period.
 For example, the three DMR forms for January, February, and March are due on April 28th.
-Duplicate signed copies of these, and all other reports required herein, shall be submitted to EPA and CNMI DEQ at the following addresses:
+Monitoring and reporting schedules are as follows: